-The Humanscale M/Connect 2 is something you're more likely to see in your office than your home.
+The Humanscale M/Connect 2 is something you're more likely to see in your office than your home, although those two are more likely to be one in the same these days.
 It's a full-scale ergonomic solution with USB Type-C for charging (and a USB Type-A adapter, if you're not ready for the new standard just yet) and supports dual 4K monitors.

 The one downside to a dock is that it takes up space on your desk, but Targus' DV1K-4K docking station is easy to tuck away.
 The small, well-built dock is designed to fit under your laptop, sporting a nonslip surface to keep your system from sliding down.

-There’s two USB Type-C ports, two USB 3.1 ports, an RJ-45 Ethernet port, an HDMI port, a DisplayPort++ and a Kensington lock slot.
+There are two USB Type-C ports, two USB 3.1 ports, an RJ-45 Ethernet port, an HDMI port, a DisplayPort++, and a Kensington lock slot.
 The underside also allows the mounting of any 75mm or 100mm VESA compatible external display.